When you find an opportunity that energizes you, be ready to

 Step 1: Know what it is and what it is not

 A resume is a one-page document that highlights your background, skills, and experiences.
 It shows your “personal brand” to a potential employer, showcasing your relevant skills and experiences for the desired internship or job.

 A resume is not a lengthy novel detailing every experience.
 It should also avoid inaccurately representing your achievements or merely listing job duties without accomplishments.

 Step 2: Think Before You Write

-- How do MY experiences and capabilities align with THEIR needs they’ve stated in the job description?
-Think curricular, volunteer/leadership, work-related
+- Assess how your experiences and capabilities align with their stated needs in the job description, including curricular, volunteer/leadership, and work-related experiences.

 Step 3: Accomplishment Statements